mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 label = collect(keys(device.wattmeter.label))
 ```

-To isolate the wattmeters located at the buses, both at the "from" and "to" bus ends of branches, users can accomplish this by employing the following code:
+To isolate the wattmeters located at the buses, both at the from-bus and to-bus ends of branches, users can accomplish this by employing the following code:
 ```@repl retrievingLabels
 label[device.wattmeter.layout.bus]
 label[device.wattmeter.layout.from]